sungjin70/vue-scoped-store/README.md

 This is an example of using the @GlobalStore decorator to share values of variable in component's data property across components.
 <br />
-`GlobalStore.vue`, which is a component that functions as a page view, and a component contained in it, which is called `HelloWorldGlobalStore.vue`, each have a variable with the same name that named helloWorld.
+`GlobalStore.vue`, which is a component that functions as a page view, and a component contained in it, which is called `HelloWorldGlobalStore.vue`, each have a variable with the same name that called helloWorld.
 <br />
 See how simple it is to synchronize the values of the helloWorld variables included in each component.